5 Steps to Becoming a CPA in Florida

 - Josef Silny & Associates, Inc.

-Licensure in Florida requires a bachelor degree with a minimum of 150 semester hours or 200 quarter hours including the following courses:
+d.
+Meet Florida’s CPA degree and specific coursework requirements.
+Licensure in Florida requires a bachelor’s or higher degree with a minimum of 150 semester hours (200 quarter hours) with the following courses earned at the undergraduate and/or graduate level:

 - 36 semester or 54 quarter hours in upper division accounting courses including Taxation, Auditing, Financial, Cost/Managerial and Accounting Info Systems.